AakankshaSanctis/PrivacyPreservingDiffusion/README.md

 ### Structure

 - **Finetuning**: `/pipeline/facenet_finetuning.ipynb` : This notebook does fine-tuning of facenet over the celeb-A dataset.
 The facenet model available publicly has been trained over the VGGFace2 model and the CASIA-webface model.
 Since our diffusion models have been trained on celeb-A dataset, we finetuned the model over celeb-A dataset.
 Since we ran this code as a script on GCP, there are no inline outputs.
+- **Data Preprocessing**`/pipeline/Data Processing.ipynb` : This notebook generates the training & validation splits of the celeb-A dataset.
+The training and the validation splits of the original dataset contain images from mutually exclusive classes.
+This setting was not conducive to finetuning our facenet model, so we merged the two splits of the dataset and computed our own splits in a (80:20 fashion) through the code in this notebook.

 - **Generation code**: The `pipeline` folder contains the scripts which loads a validation data loader and generates masks for the input images.
 For each of the input image and mask, we generate a privacy preserving face output using the stable diffusion pipeline.
   - `generate_with_random_masks.py`: Generates masks using random patching and generates images using stable diffusion